Cleveland Public Theatre Announces the 2017/2018 Season

 Lynchburg, Virginia.
 The former site of a thriving cotton mill is now an impoverished neighborhood.
-Deeply affected by recent killings of young black men like himself, Ruffrino, a 14 year old “militant,” incites riots at school and online.
+Deeply affected by recent killings of young black men like himself, Ruffrino, a 14-year-old “militant,” incites riots at school and online.
 More and more at odds with his mother and grandfather, the boy’s anger grows beyond containment while the family home literally sinks into the cotton field and no one seems to notice but him.
-National New Play Network Rolling World Premiere.
+A National New Play Network Rolling World Premiere.

 March 29 – April 28.
 James Levin Theatre.